 Public executions were a deterrent, a vengeful enactment of moral justice and a morbid form of entertainment but in the 19th century, many western nations began moving their gallows behind grey prison walls.
 Why this decision was taken is hotly debated, but it wasn’t due to dwindling public interest.

 On the contrary, crowds in Victorian Britain were often rowdy mobs, and in 1868, the last man to be publicly executed in Britain – an Irish bomber named Michael Barrett – was booed by 2,000 people as he swung from the gallows at Newgate.

 For campaigners like Charles Dickens, such a furore was uncivilised and cruel, and his protests likely contributed to the change in the law.

-This article was first published in the June 2015 issue of History Revealed and answered by one of our Q&A experts, Greg Jenner.
+This content first appeared in the June 2015 issue of History Revealed and was written by Greg Jenner, one of our Q&A experts